ChatGPT for Virtual Assistants: Complete Guide to Use Cases, Prompts & Workflows (2026)

 How do I keep client data safe when using ChatGPT?

 Use placeholders for all identifiable client information — [CLIENT NAME], [COMPANY], [AMOUNT] — instead of actual data in prompts submitted to the Free or Plus plans.
-For clients with strict data privacy requirements (legal, financial, healthcare), use ChatGPT Business or Team plans, where conversation data is not used to train OpenAI models.
+For clients with strict data privacy requirements (legal, financial, healthcare), use ChatGPT Business plans, where conversation data is not used to train OpenAI models.
 Always review your client contracts for any AI tool usage restrictions before using ChatGPT on client work.

 How long does it take to learn ChatGPT as a virtual assistant?